 THE WANDERLING, PARAGRAPH EIGHT BELOW

-As I have reported, the final pattern for the flying machine or glider as the case may be that my Uncle and I built, and I flew without his knowledge or authorization, was extrapolated almost exclusively from a Lilienthal design, more specifically a model designated as Type IX or Number 9.
+The final pattern for the flying machine, or glider as the case may be, that my Uncle and I selected and built, that I then took and flew without his knowledge or authorization, was extrapolated almost exclusively from a Lilienthal design, more specifically a model designated as Type IX or Number 9.

 In researching Lilienthal back in the 1948 era we are talking about here, my uncle and I were able to come up with a number of photographs of a number of his craft, but none specifically suitable for use to design one of our own from other than generally.
 In seeking an answer to our dilemma we ran into a man that informed us he had a solution that he was sure would solve our problem.